Lunenburg County Regional Emergency Management Organization

 Chris KennedyChris Kennedy is the Fire Services Coordinator for the Municipality of the District of Lunenburg.

-Chris is an active member with the Hebbville Fire Department for 27 years and has been the Deputy Fire Chief for 8 years, and was Chief for 12.5 years.
+Chris is an active member of the Hebbville Fire Department for 27 years and has been the Deputy Fire Chief for 8 years, and was Chief for 12.5 years.
 Chris retired from Michelin after 32.5 years.

 Please visit the Regional Emergency Management Organization to learn more on: